akeil/rmtool/README.md

 from `0.0` to `1.5708` (0 to 90 degrees)
 and from `4.7124` to `6.2832` (270 to 360 degrees).

+## Render
+The `render` package contains methods to render drawings to a bitmap (PNG) or PDF.

+### Status
+This "basically works" but the rendering output does not quite match the original.

+- Some lines are way to thin/weak, others to strong.
+- When Rendering a drawing as an overlay on an existing PDF, the scale and placement of the drawing is off.

 ## API
 The `api` package contains an implementation for the reMarkable cloud API, including a client for websocket notifications.